-Employees working at the Leisureworld properties are unionized with approximately 80% of employees represented by union locals of either the Service Employees International Union, the Ontario Nurses Association, the Christian Labour Association of Canada, the Canadian Union of Public Employees or Unifor.
+Employees working at the Company properties are unionized with approximately 83% of employees represented by union locals.
 While the Company has traditionally maintained positive labour relations, there can be no assurance the Company will not at any time, whether in connection with a renegotiation process or otherwise, experience strikes, labour stoppages or any other type of conflict with unions or employees, which could have a material adverse effect on the Company's operating results and financial condition.
 However, all LTC homes in the Province of Ontario are governed by the Hospital Labour Disputes Arbitration Act (Ontario), which prohibits strikes and lockouts in the seniors housing industry.
 Therefore, collective bargaining disputes are more likely to be resolved through compulsory third party arbitration.